Frequently Asked Questions - Additional Pay (recurring)

 Yes.
 The Recurring Additional Pay form allows for document attachment.

-If a Work-Study student is owed missed pay, is recurring Additional Pay the correct form to use?
+If an employee is owed missed pay, is recurring Additional Pay the correct form to use?

 Additional Pay transactions are used to pay an employee a regular flat dollar amount above their base compensation, on a recurring basis.
 For example, a $500 stipend paid once a month, or once a pay period.

-Is there a way for the initiator to see what has been submitted?
+Is there a way for the initiator to see what Additional Pay has been submitted?

 How long will Additional Pay persist on an inactive empl record before it is systematically removed?